IDS6145-18Spring/assignment-1-practice-designing-models-jsongski/README.md

   * Clean used bags to reduce threats to health due to bacteria
   * Detect amount of bags needed by each store and deliver required number of bags
   * Detect when bags are at the end of their life cycle and remove them from circulation by composting them
-* Only produce the amount of new bags to meet demand
+* Only produce the amount of new bags required to meet demand to reduce waste

 * The system will also include an automated delivery system to ensure bags are transported on time as needed
   * Autonomous bag transporting vehicles will collect dirty bags to deliver to Bag HQ, and deliver clean bags to stores